AdobeXD/cloud-content-api-docs/README.md

 **Connect XD design work to your product or service**

-While designers create their work in Adobe XD, design stakeholders often spend their time in other environments, like project management tools, communication services, and asset management systems.
-XD Cloud Content APIs let you integrate design work created in Adobe XD into new places, connecting designers with the rest of the team.
+XD Cloud Content APIs let you integrate design work created in Adobe XD with environments where stakeholders and clients spend time, like project management tools, storage services, and beyond.

 <br />